crbergner/PHYS4130-S26/Emma Krebs/NumericIntegration/Project 1/Writeup.md

 ### Numeric Integration Methods -- Trapezoid Rule

 There are several methods when approximating a definite integral over a limit through Riemann Sums.
 This is when rectangles are formed by dividing the integral [a, b] into N subintervals from [x<sub>0</sub>, x<sub>1</sub>] to [x<sub>N-1</sub>, x<sub>N</sub>], where x<sub>0</sub> is a and x<sub>N</sub> is b.
-This approximates the area under the curve for a function f(x) when mulitplied by the height (or point on f(x)).
+This approximates the area under the curve for a function f(x) when multiplied by the height (or point on f(x)).
 For increasing subintervals N our approximation tends to become more accurate (Excluding cases with functions with alternating peaks above and below the x-axis since it can widely change between the number of subintervals depending on the points chosen.
 However, it will eventually approach the correct approximation).

-Although all these methods will get you to your correct approximation, not all methods are equivalent in terms of efficency.
-This will effect both our timing, making more complex integration's approximations longer when trying to reach a certain precision or error, and computer resources for each loop run.
+Although all these methods will get you to your correct approximation, not all methods are equivalent in terms of efficiency.
+This will affect both our timing, making more complex integration's approximations longer when trying to reach a certain precision or error, and computer resources for each loop run.

 There are five main methods that we have discussed so far: leftpoint, rightpoint, midpoint methods, trapezoid rule, and Simpson's rule.
 Leftpoint, rightpoint, and midpoint methods inherently follow their namesake such that their rectangles align with the left, right, and middle points, respectively, of the top edge of the rectangle.
 An example of the three are show in the following figure.

 ![Image](LeftRightMid.png)
 *Fig. 1) Left, right, and middle Riemann sums for y= f(x) on [1, 8] with 5 subintervals.*

-The error of the leftpoint and rightpoint methods decrease at a similar rate and are the worst efficency approximations out of the five with the error decreasing at a linear rate.
+The error of the leftpoint and rightpoint methods decrease at a similar rate and are the worst efficiency approximations out of the five with the error decreasing at a linear rate.
 The midpoint method and trapezoid rule are slightly better, decreasing at a quadratic proportionality.
 The best of the five is Simpson's rule, which combines the weighted sums of the midpoint method and trapezoid rule to get an error proportionality with respect to the fourth power.
 However, for this project we worked on coding a trapezoid method to solve the following integral:

 ```math
 I = \int_0^2 \mathrm{d}x\, \sin^2\left(\sqrt{100x}\right)